tamu-edu/it-cloud-docs/src/github/index.md

 > [!NOTE]
 > For applications that require elevated privileges or special permissions, you may need to use a personal GitHub account.
 While it is common and generally acceptable to use the same GitHub account that you used to access Texas A&M University’s GitHub Enterprise, you should be aware that it will not be in a Texas A&M University-managed organization.

+See documentation around [Vendor-Provided Application Installation](https://docs.security.tamu.edu/docs/identity-security/authentication/options/entra-id/implementation#vendor-provided-application-installation) for more information on Texas A&M University's policies and procedures.

 ## Personal Use

 Texas A&M University Enterprise GitHub is only for collaborative projects directly related to one's affiliation with Texas A&M University.
 Please use a personal GitHub account or organization if your project does not represent Texas A&M University or is not related to your affiliation with the University.